loganpaulmatheny/places-nps/README.md

 **Park Info**
 <img width="1470" alt="Screenshot 2023-11-10 at 4 30 56 PM" src="https://user-images.githubusercontent.com/46095125/282183117-d1043e05-caa2-4885-ada8-3c5a14f326a9.png">

 ## Contributors:

 - [Logan Matheny](https://github.com/loganpaulmatheny)

 ## Context:

-This was an individual project during Mod 3 at Turing School of Software & Design.
-I was given 5 days to plan, design, and build this project from scratch using the [provided comp](https://frontend.turing.edu/projects/module-3/showcase.html).
+This was an individual project Turing School of Software & Design in which I was given 5 days to plan, design, and build this project from scratch using the [provided comp](https://frontend.turing.edu/projects/module-3/showcase.html).
+I spent roughly 15 hours on it.

 ## Learning Goals:

 - Design, scope, and build a react application (see how I managed the project [here](https://publish.obsidian.md/loganpaulmath/1+Projects/Turing/3Mod/Showcase+Project/%F0%9F%8F%9E%EF%B8%8F+Showcase+project!))
 - Manage the project amidst other competing priorities
 - Gain competency with React fundamentals